nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 What to do:

 <b>Sharps injury</b>, in operating room or anywhere else:
-1. Scrub out of the case.
+<b.First</b>, scrub out of the case.
 <ul>
   <li>If skin, wash with soap.</li>
   <li>If eye, rinse with eye irrigation bottle system  located by the handwashing sinks.</li>
 </ul>
-2. Get your blood drawn:
+<b>Second</b>, get your blood drawn:
 <ul>
   <li>If M-F daytime, MEDVAMC Employee Health office at 4B room 231, phone 713-794-7003.</li>
   <li>If nights/weekends, MEDVAMC emergency department.</li>
 </ul>
-3. Call <a href="https://www.bcm.edu/departments/medicine/sections-and-divisions/occupational-health-program">Baylor Occupational Health</a> at 713-798-8880 the next business day (hours: Monday through Friday 7:30 a.m. - noon and 1 - 4:30 p.m.) re: additional follow up.
+<b>Third</b>, call <a href="https://www.bcm.edu/departments/medicine/sections-and-divisions/occupational-health-program">Baylor Occupational Health</a> at 713-798-8880 the next business day (hours: Monday through Friday 7:30 a.m. - noon and 1 - 4:30 p.m.) re: additional follow up.
 Provide copies of source testing results (<i>if available</i> -- see below) and of your testing results to Baylor Occupational Health for your file.
 MEDVAMC Employee Health does not provide a copy of the results to Baylor Occupational Health; this is your responsibility.
 <br>
 Know that within the VA system, [verbal consent from the patient IS required for HIV testing](https://www.hiv.va.gov/provider/topics/testing-faq-occupational-exposures.asp).
 Therefore, <b>do NOT</b> ask for a needlestick exposure panel during the case; someone from the surgery team must obtain verbal consent when the patient has decision-making capacity.